Money Smarts Blog

 - Think “big picture”: Remember that latte I just mentioned?
 Do yourself a favor and calculate how much money you spend on coffee runs per week.
 A typical coffee drinker will get a $5 latte, Monday-Friday, which is $20+ a week, $80+ per month, and $960+ per year!
 That’s a number scary enough to snap you into making coffee at home.

 - Make a grocery list before going to the store (and stick to it!).
 Those Oreos are so close to your cart, and sometimes they might just fall in.
 To stop these impulse purchases, make a list before you go and stick to it!
 And whatever you do, don’t go to the store hungry.
 Trust me.

-Stores like Walmart and Target offer online shopping with store to car delivery!
-If you shop at Hy-Vee, you can do the same thing, but they deliver.
+Stores like Walmart and Target offer online shopping with store to car delivery.
+If you shop at Hy-Vee or Aldi, you can do the same thing, but they deliver.
 You’re welcome.